CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 How much does Prep2Go cost?

-What happens after my 7-day trial?
+What happens during the 7-day free trial?

 Can I get a refund?